 Provide a high-quality diet.
 It is best that you give your dog food that is rich in nutrients such as protein that may help support skin and coat health.

-Supplement.
+Supplements.
 Providing your fur-baby with a supplement that promotes skin and hair development is recommended.
 Though there are many skin and coat supplements available on the market, only a few are of high quality and from a trusted brand.
-One of these trusted brands is Pet Parents® Skin & Coat Omega Supplement that may provide your fur-baby with healthy nutrients that can help promote an overall healthy skin & coat, such as omega 3 fatty acids for dogs, dog DHA, fish oil for dogs, & salmon oil for dogs.
+One of these trusted brands is Pet Parents® Skin and Coat SoftSupps™ that may provide your fur-baby with healthy nutrients that can help promote an overall healthy skin & coat, such as omega 3 fatty acids for dogs, dog DHA, fish oil for dogs, & salmon oil for dogs.

 A bald dog can be because of many reasons but know that you have us, Pet Parents®, to guide you to a healthier and shinier coat for your fur-baby.